Bran Bread Recipe (No-Knead Method)

 kate

 Baking breads is one of my favorite things to do in the kitchen – I just love all kinds of bread!
-As much as I adore freshly cooked rice, there’s something about the smell and taste of freshly baked bread right out of the oven that’s just unbeatable.
+As much as I adore cooking rice on the stove, there’s something about the smell and taste of freshly baked bread right out of the oven that’s just unbeatable.

 Discovering the no-knead technique for making crusty bread was a game-changer for me.
 Making delicious and beautiful loaves of bran bread with minimal effort is now a breeze, and I no longer have to worry about sore arms from kneading dough.